 Do you take your cat to the vet when you notice something going wrong?
 What other symptoms do you watch out for in your cat?
 Let us know in the comments below!

-Ernest E. Ward, Jr., DVM has been the owner and chief-of-staff of Seaside Animal Care — a nationally recognized award-winning small animal practice, the veterinarian for the Rachael Ray Show, and a spokesperson for Rachael’s Rescue.
+Ernest E. Ward, Jr., DVM served as the owner and chief-of-staff of Seaside Animal Care — a nationally recognized award-winning small animal practice, the veterinarian for the Rachael Ray Show, and a spokesperson for Rachael’s Rescue.
 He has been featured on NBC Nightly News, Animal Planet, CNN, Animal Radio and numerous television and radio talk-shows around the country.